GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 -----

-The  `QLDDriverReviverStations.csv` dataset lists [Driver Reviver](https://www.qld.gov.au/transport/safety/holiday-travel/stops/reviver) rest-stop locations and facilities available across Queensland.
-We are going to create an interactive map of this data, using geo.json.
-However the geo.json tool cannot parse the data yet as it not tidy.
+It would be useful to add the `Distribution` variable from NESP_SharkSpeciesList to QldShark_2017_Clean_v2, but there are multiple values inside the celss of `Distribution`.

 To create a [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) dataset, where:
 - Each variable forms a column
 - Each observation forms a row
+- Each cell has one value
-- Each type of observational unit forms a table,
+- Each type of observational unit forms a table.

 multi-value cells need to be split by the value.

 This task is helpful where there are multiple values in a cell that are not organised consistently, such as when survey respondents can select multiple, controlled values to answer a question.
-The  `Site features`  column in the dataset `QLDDriverReviverStations.csv`  is an example of this.
+The `Distribution`  column is an example of this.

 {% capture text %}
-- Create a new project with dataset  `QLDDriverReviverStations.csv`  in OpenRefine
-- Name project  `QLDDriverReviverStationsClean`
-- Go to  `Site features`  column `Facet > Text Facet >` to see multiple values in a messy state.
+- Go to  `Distribution`  column `Facet > Text Facet >` to see multiple values in a messy state.

-Let's first check if any rows have missing values.
-- Go to  `Site features`  column
-- `Facet> Customised Facet > Facet by blank`

-There are no missing values.
-{% endcapture %} {% include card.md header="Create project" text=text %}

 There are a couple of ways to create new columns and move the values to these.
 The first method requires some cleaning of the data, followed by a GREL command `value.split` with a common separator.

-{% capture text %}
-It appears the original spreadsheet has *hard* returns inside the cells.
-Remove these with:

-- `Edit Cells> Common Transform  > Collapse consecutive whitespace`

-We want to perform a facet by splitting the value, using a common separator.
-These values are separated by an asterix * which can be used.
-It won't work yet as it has whitespaces around some of the instances.
-Let's remove these.
+We want to perform a facet by splitting the value, using a common separator.  `Distribution` values do not have common separators, they include `&` `; ` and there appears to be some inconsistencies in the names, with 19 name choices.
+Let's sort out the inconsistencies first by trying `leading and trailing whitespace` removal.
+- `Edit cells > Common transforms > Trim leading and trailing whitespace'
+- this fixes 3 values and reduces the Facet to 18 name choices.

+Now lets' change the random separators to one common separator.

 - `Edit Cells > Transform`  and
+- GREL expression:  value.replace("&",";")
-- GREL expression:  `value.replace("* ","*").replace(" *","*")`{% endcapture %} {% include card.md header="Tidy the 'Site features' column" text=text %}
+- 'Ok'.{% endcapture %} {% include card.md header="Tidy the 'Distribution' column" text=text %}

-{% include button.md text="Watch the steps above on this video" link="https://vimeo.com/423056014/f05cff7412" color="info" %}
+{% include button.md text="Watch the steps above on this video- soon" link="" color="info" %}

 -----

 The next step is to split the values so they can be moved to separate columns.

 {% capture text %}
-- `Facet > Custom text facet > using value.split(“*”)`  to see all value results.
-- These include  `play area`,  `table`,  `universal access toilet`  and  `water`.
+- `Edit cells > Split multi-value cells > by Separator add: ; `
+- `Edit cells > Common transforms > Trim leading and trailing whitespace'`
 - Click on first Facet result  `Play area` , with 11 results
 - Go to column  `Site features > Edit column> add column based on this column`
-- Type new column name  `Play area`
+- This removes whitespace around 40 values.
 - Click inside expression box, delete  `value`  and type `"Yes"`
-- Preview and ok
+- `Facet > Text facet` to view the Distribution choice
 - Repeat steps above for each of the items owned (can reuse GREL expression from  `history`  tab){% endcapture %} {% include card.md header="Add a new column using value.split" text=text %}

 The image below shows the creation of the  `Play area`  column using the method described above.